Drug Chatter -- Get concise, cited information on drugs using AI GPT chat

 Introduction

 Vascepa, also known as icosapent ethyl, is a prescription medication used to lower triglyceride levels in adults with severe hypertriglyceridemia.
 It is also used to reduce the risk of cardiovascular events in patients with high triglyceride levels and established cardiovascular disease.
-While Vascepa has been shown to be effective in managing triglyceride levels, there are certain contraindications and potential risks associated with its use.
-In this article, we will explore the contraindications of Vascepa and discuss the potential risks associated with its use.
+While Vascepa has been shown to be effective in managing triglyceride levels, there are certain contraindications and potential risks associated with its use. explore the contraindications of Vascepa and discuss the potential risks associated with its use.

 Contraindications of Vascepa